Personal name: Names of pets

 The practice of naming pets dates back at least to the 23rd century BC.
 An Egyptian inscription from that period mentions a dog named Abuwtiyuw.

 Many pet owners give human names to their pets.
 This has been shown to reflect the owner having a human-like relationship with the pet.
 The name given to a pet may refer to its appearance or personality, or be chosen for endearment, or in honor of a favorite celebrity.
 Pet names often reflect the owner's view of the animal, and the expectations they may have for it.
+Other animals are named for their particular traits and abilities, such as Emily Brontë's dog Keeper, or the historical name Fido (faithful).

 Dog breeders often choose specific themes for their names, sometimes based on the number of the litter.
 In some countries, like Germany or Austria, names are chosen alphabetically, with names starting with 'A' for puppies from the first litter, 'B' for the second litter, and so on.
 A puppy called "Dagmar" would belong to a fourth litter.
 Dog owners can choose to keep the original name, or rename their pet.

 It has been argued that the giving of names to their pets allows researchers to view their pets as ontologically different from unnamed laboratory animals with which they work.